python/typed_ast/update_process.md

    ([89aebce](https://github.com/python/typed_ast/commit/89aebcefb612c113446e3a877f78b93e4cf142b3))
 10. Add `feature_version` checks for any new syntax features in the Python version you're updating to.
 Check these work.
-11. Make the changes necessary so `ast3` can compile on the previous Python version.
+11. Make the changes necessary so `ast3` can compile on previous Python versions.
 This is new territory every time.
 Spelunking in the rest of the CPython source can often be helpful here.
     ([5ea3eb8](https://github.com/python/typed_ast/commit/5ea3eb8447fd5c72c6f390014b1f7ea7cd6119ea))
 12. Port compatilibity with older Python versions.
 See git history for details.
-The changes in the previous `ast3` should likely suffice here.
     ([8d2aeae](https://github.com/python/typed_ast/commit/8d2aeae8651c7e86ac51d7abefb91cb563c94555))
 13. Port compatility with Windows.
 This largely involves replacing `PyAPI_FUNC` and `PyAPI_DATA` with `extern`.
 See the git history for details.